barbosaaob/barbosaaob.github.io/content/blog/openbsd-vagrant-box.md

 I used the `create_box.sh` from the [vagrant-libvirt repository](https://github.com/vagrant-libvirt/vagrant-libvirt).

-Create the `Vagrantfile.add` with at least these two lines and any other config you wish.
-This will be part of an existing Vagrantfile and should contain two spaces at the begining of each line:
+Create the `Vagrantfile` with at least these two lines and any other config you wish:

+    Vagrant.configure("2") do |config|
         config.ssh.shell = "ksh"
         config.vm.synced_folder ".", "/vagrant", disabled: true
+    end

 Creating the box:

-    $ create_box.sh openbsd70.qcow2 openbsd70.box Vagrantfile.add
+    $ create_box.sh openbsd70.qcow2 openbsd70.box Vagrantfile
     ==> Creating box, tarring and gzipping
     ./metadata.json
     ./Vagrantfile